danweaver8/AngularEmailTutorial/README.md

 # AngularEmailTutorial

+Since work just switched companies I don't have my work computer yet.
+Used macbook pro, VSCode, installed node to do this tutorial.

 This was getting familiar with more angular models, directives, factory, controllers etc. This was an email type example.
 Since I've done a few angular tutorials I already had node installed and was able to use npm for the dependencies.This made adding angular, jquery, angular-routing, and angular-sanitize quite easy.

 It was a good walkthrough first creating what the defined angular app will be.
 We next added the InboxCtrl which ended up being a main controller.
 Next, a little test controller was added to ensure that node and angular were up and running.